gooddata/GoodData-CL/cli-distro/doc/CLI.md

   - msg - optional invitation message
   - role - optional initial user's role

-* `RetrieveMetadataObject`(id=&lt;object-id&gt;, file=&lt;file-to-store-the-object&gt;) - retrieves a metadata object and stores it in a file, must call CreateProject or OpenProject before object-id - valid object id (integer number) file - file where the object content (JSON) is going to be stored

-* `StoreMetadataObject`(\[id=&lt;object-id&gt;,\] file=&lt;file-with-the-object-content&gt;) - stores a metadata object with a content (JSON) in file to the metadata server, must call CreateProject or OpenProject before object-id - valid object id (integer number), if the id is specified, the object is going to be modified, if not, a new object is created file - file where the object content (JSON) is stored

-* `DropMetadataObject`(id=&lt;object-id&gt;) - drops the object with specified id from the project's metadata, must call CreateProject or OpenProject before object-id - valid object id (integer number)

 * `Lock`(path=&lt;file&gt;) - prevents concurrent run of multiple instances sharing the same lock file.
 Lock files older than 1 hour are discarded.

+## Metadata Management Commands

+* `RetrieveMetadataObject`(id=&lt;object-id&gt;, file=&lt;file-to-store-the-object&gt;) - retrieves a metadata object and stores it in a file, must call CreateProject or OpenProject before
+  - object-id - valid object id (integer number)
+  - file - file where the object content (JSON) is going to be stored

+* `StoreMetadataObject`(\[id=&lt;object-id&gt;,\] file=&lt;file-with-the-object-content&gt;) - stores a metadata object with a content (JSON) in file to the metadata server, must call CreateProject or OpenProject before
+  - object-id - valid object id (integer number), if the id is specified, the object is going to be modified, if not, a new object is created
+  - file - file where the object content (JSON) is stored

+* `DropMetadataObject`(id=&lt;object-id&gt;) - drops the object with specified id from the project's metadata, must call CreateProject or OpenProject before
+  - object-id - valid object id (integer number)
+  -

+* `RetrieveAllObjects`(dir=&lt;directory&gt;) - download all metadata objects (reports, dashboards, metrics, folders) and store them locally in the specified directory
+  - directory - an existing directory which CL tool will use to write store object files -

+* `CopyObjects`(dir=&lt;directory&gt;, overwrite=&lt;true | false&gt;) - load a whole directory of objects (from `RetrieveAllObjects`) into an existing project
+  - directory - a directory with object files
+  - overwrite - overwrite existing objects (if conflicts are discovered)

 ## Logical Model Management Commands